eslint/eslint/docs/rules/indent.md

 * Indentation style, positive number or `tab` (see rule details for examples)
 * Configuring optional validations, `Object`.
     * `SwitchCase` - Level of switch cases indent, 0 by default.
     * `VariableDeclarator` - Level of variable declaration indent, 1 by default.
+Can take an object to define separate rules for `var`, `let` and `const` declarations.

 Level of indentation denotes the multiple of the indent specified.
 Example:

-* Indent of 4 spaces with `VariableDeclarator` set to 2 will indent the multi-line variable declarations with 8 spaces.
+* Indent of 4 spaces with `VariableDeclarator` set to `2` will indent the multi-line variable declarations with 8 spaces.
-* Indent of 2 spaces with `VariableDeclarator` set to 2 will indent the multi-line variable declarations with 4 spaces.
+* Indent of 2 spaces with `VariableDeclarator` set to `2` will indent the multi-line variable declarations with 4 spaces.
+* Indent of 2 spaces with `VariableDeclarator` set to `{"var": 2, "let": 2, "const": 3}` will indent the multi-line variable declarations with 4 spaces for `var` and `let`, 6 spaces for `const` statements.
 * Indent of tab with `VariableDeclarator` set to 2 will indent the multi-line variable declarations with 2 tabs.
 * Indent of 2 spaces with SwitchCase set to 0 will not indent `SwitchCase` with respect to switch.
 * Indent of 2 spaces with SwitchCase set to 2 will indent `SwitchCase` with 4 space with respect to switch.